dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-actors/_index.md

 To configure actor runtime, use the `DaprClientOptions`.
 The various parameters and their default values are documented at [How-to: Use virtual actors in Dapr](https://docs.dapr.io/developing-applications/building-blocks/actors/howto-actors/#configuration-parameters).

+Note, the timeouts and intervals should be formatted as [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) strings.

 ```javascript
 import { CommunicationProtocolEnum, DaprClient, DaprServer } from "@dapr/dapr";